-In this chart we can see that the SRM experiences only about 80% of the volatility of the broader stock market, with the SRM + ARM experiencing slightly less.
-In other words, the SRM’s portfolio is exposed to approximately 20% less overall risk than the market.
-That may not sound like much, but it’s very significant.
+In this chart we can see that the SRM only experiences about 75% of the volatility of the broader stock market, with the SRM + ARM experiencing slightly less.
+In other words, the SRM’s portfolio is exposed to approximately 25% less overall risk than the market.
+That’s very significant.

 In order to understand the benefit of this lower volatility, we need to see how volatility can translate into big losses.
 We’ll do this in the next section.